jarun/googler/README.md

       g keywords            new Google search for 'keywords' with original options q, ^D, double Enter   exit googler
       ?                     show omniprompt help
-      *                     any other string initiates a new search with original options
+      *                     other inputs issue a new search with original options

 ### Configuration file